Ustaše: Use by Serbian nationalists

 Since the end of World War II, Serbian historians have used the Ustaše to promote that Serbs resisted the Axis, while Croats and Bosniaks widely supported them.
 However, the Ustaše lacked support among ordinary Croats and never accrued any significant support among the populace.
 The Ustaše regime was backed by parts of the Croatian population that during the interwar period had felt oppressed in the Serbian-led Yugoslavia.
 Most of the support it had initially gained by creating a Croat national state was lost because of the brutal practices it used.
-In the 1980s, Serbian historians produced many works about the forced conversion during World War II of Serbs to Catholicism in Ustaše Croatia.
+In the 1980s, Serbian historians produced many works about the forced conversion during World War II of Serbs in Ustaše Croatia.
 These debates between historians openly became nationalistic and also entered the wider media.
-Historians in Belgrade during the 1980s who had close government connections often went on television during the evenings to discuss invented or real details about the Ustaše genocide against Serbs during World War II.
+Historians in Belgrade during the 1980s who had close government connections often went on television during the evenings to discuss real or invented details about the Ustaše genocide against Serbs during World War II.
 Serb clergy and nationalists blamed all Croats for crimes committed by the Ustaše, and for planning a genocide against Serb people.
 These propagandistic activities were aimed at justifying planned crimes and ethno-demographic engineering in Croatia.